 RGB is an acronym for red, green, and blue.
 You can combine these three colors to reproduce a broad range of shades.
 When you mix all three colors evenly, they create white.
 This property of color mixing makes RGB an “additive” color model.

 Each red, green, and blue color scale has 256 shades.
 By mixing all three, you can generate about 16.7 million colors.
 In comparison, CMYK (a subtractive color model used in printing) only produces around 16,000 color combinations.

 RGB Can Look Different From Screen-to-Screen

-RGB is the color used in all digital screen displays.
-Depending on the device a person is using, the RGB coloring can vary from screen to screen based on the device’s capability of reading and displaying color.
+All digital screen displays use the RGB color model.
+But the RGB coloring can look different from screen-to-screen depending on the device’s capability for reading and displaying color.
 Variations of technology can include LCD, LED, CRT, OLED, quantum dots, or mobile screen, to name a few.

-The advantage of RGB is that it is compatible with almost every well-known application like Microsoft Office and Adobe Creative Suite.
-It is more flexible than CMYK and can sometimes lead to more vibrant colors.
-The disadvantages are that RGB does not translate well to CMYK.
+Thanks to RGB’s ability to convey color on digital screens, it is compatible with almost every well-known application like Microsoft Office and the Adobe Creative Suite.
+Plus, it is more flexible than CMYK and can sometimes generate more vibrant colors.
+On the other hand, the disadvantage to RGB is that it does not translate well to CMYK.

 RGB and CMYK are essentially opposites because they function in different contexts.
 RGB works primarily in digital formats.
 It relies on the light of a computer screen to create color.
 For this reason, when you add all the colors in RGB, you’ll get white.
 In contrast, combining all the colors in CYMK will create black.

 This difference is because CMYK works primarily in printed formats.
 When an image prints in CMYK, it will appear darker and duller than it did on your monitor.
 Additionally, when you print an RGB design, the system needs to translate it to CMYK, which can cause your colors to look very different from what you originally intended.